djw8605/djw8605.github.com/publications.md

 * Andrews, W., Bockelman, B., Bradley, D., Dost, J., Evans, D., Fisk, I., ... & Weitzel, D. (2011, December).
 Early experience on using glideinWMS in the cloud.
 In Journal of Physics: Conference Series (Vol. 331, No. 6, p.
 062014).
 IOP Publishing.

 ## Awards
-* Best paper award: 2017: Data Access for LIGO on the OSG In Proceedings of the PEARC '17 Proceedings of the Practice and Experience on Advanced Research Computing
+* Best Software and Data Paper: Weitzel, D., Bockelman, B., Brown, D.A., Couvares, P., Würthwein, F. and Hernandez, E.F., 2017.
+Data Access for LIGO on the OSG.
+In Proceedings of the PEARC '17 Proceedings of the Practice and Experience on Advanced Research Computing, New Orleans, TX, USA, July 2017.
+DOI: 10.1145/3093338.3093363

 ## Presentatations